Alexandre-Delaunay/Environment/README.md

 # :rocket: Environment

-Automation for my basic tools, profiles and wallpapers when i come in a new Windows Desktop.
+Automation for my basic tools, profiles, extensions and wallpapers when i come in a new Windows Desktop.

 ![Screenshot](https://github.com/Alexandre-Delaunay/Environment/blob/main/DesktopScreenshoot.PNG)